Options#

 bareKeys#

-Default: BareKeys::Ascii
+Default: BareKeys::Ascii.

 Controls rendering of unquoted keys, value is an enum \Arokettu\Json5\Options\BareKeys